Jellyfishh97/Assingment2_RT1/README.md

 -----------------------

-This project makes use of a set of software libraries [__ROS__](http://wiki.ros.org) (__Robot-Operating-Systems__) to build a robot application that makes a robot run autonomously in the Monza circuit.
+In this project i used a set of software libraries [__ROS__](http://wiki.ros.org) (__Robot-Operating-Systems__) The robot application i built practically makes a robot run autonomously in the Monza circuit with.
+There is also a simple User Interface that makes u interact with the robot

 I created two nodes:
 * One to control autonomously the movement of the robot.
-* The second one to create a really basic basic Uman Interface(UI) to increase or decrease run-time the velocity run-time, and also to reset the robot position to the starting one.
+* The second one to create a really basic basic Uman Interface(UI) to increase or decrease run-time the velocity run-time, and also to reset the robot position.

 Installing and running
 -----------------------